E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Boxes 11-14: 00 00 00 00
 ```

 It should create a bad egg.
-Move the freezer, the metapod extension and this bad egg as follows (their exact location is not important but it must be after the exit code bootstrap):
+Move the freezer, the Metapod extension and this bad egg as follows (their exact location is not important but it must be after the exit code bootstrap):

 ```
 BOX 14: